-- How could the network attachment and access control protocols be optimized to reduce latency? - Is WLAN security alternative or complementary to end-toend security such as TLS? - Explain how each of the security weaknesses in WEP arises from the protocol and algorithm details
+- Why is WPA-Enterprise not widely used in home wireless networks, wireless hotspots or Internet cafes? - How could the network attachment and access control protocols be further optimized to reduce latency? - Is WLAN security alternative or complementary to end-toend security such as TLS? - Explain how each of the security weaknesses in WEP arises from the protocol and algorithm details